-Whether you are looking forward to conceiving a baby or avoiding pregnancy, you must know when during your menstrual cycle you are most fertile.
+Whether looking forward to conceiving a baby or avoiding pregnancy, you must know when you are most fertile during your menstrual cycle.
 If you want to conceive, you can plan to have intercourse during this time to improve your odds of conception.
-Predict ovulation by using these six easy methods listed below.
+Predict ovulation using these six easy methods listed below.

-You are the most fertile a few days before and after you ovulate.
-If you know when you are going to ovulate, you can easily predict this fertile window.
+You are the most fertile a few days before and the day after you ovulate.
+If you know when you will ovulate, you can easily predict this fertile window.
 That said, little outward signs exist that indicate ovulation.
 Hence, it can be difficult to know exactly when you have ovulated during your cycle and predict your fertility window.

 In this article, we discuss the methods that are commonly used to predict ovulation and determine your fertility window.